axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/button-link/README.md

 ### Href

-The string attribute `href` is used like the standard HTML.
+The string-valued attribute `href` is used like in a native &lt;a&gt; hyperlink.

 ### External

-The boolean attribute `external` adds the `target="_blank"` functionality.
+The Boolean attribute `external` adds the `target="_blank"` functionality.

 ### Large

-The boolean attribute `large` specifies the size of the button link.
+The Boolean attribute `large` specifies the size of a button link.
 Setting this attribute will change the height of a button link.

 ### motionOff

-This boolean attribute `motionoff` deactivates the hover animation.
+The Boolean attribute `motionoff` deactivates the hover animation.

 ### disabled

-This boolean attribute `disabled` disables the button.
+The Boolean attribute `disabled` disables the button natively.

 ### icon

-Based on the attribute `icon` value, an icon will be rendered.
-To see the full list of possible icons, see the [axa-icon](https://github.com/axa-ch/patterns-library/blob/develop-v2/src/components/10-atoms/icon/README.md) readme.
+Using the attribute `icon`'s string value as icon name, an icon will be rendered.
+To see the full list of possible icons, see the [axa-icon](https://github.com/axa-ch/patterns-library/blob/develop-v2/src/components/10-atoms/icon/README.md) README.

 ### onClick

-The function attribute `onClick` useable for React and other frameworks who can use callback props.
+The function-valued attribute `onClick` can be used as a callback prop for React and other frameworks.